IHTM12086 - Legacies and devises: abatement

-Where after payment of the deceased’s debts and liabilities there are insufficient funds to pay all the legacies in full they have to be abated.
+Where after payment of the deceased’s debts and liabilities there are not enough funds to pay all the legacies in full they have to be abated.

-Part II Schedule 1 Administration of Estates Act 1925 provides the rules for abatement.
-The same rules apply in Northern Ireland under part II SCH1 Administration of Estates (NI) act 1955.
+Part II Schedule 1 Administration of Estates Act 1925 sets out the rules for abatement.
+The same rules apply in Northern Ireland under part II Sch1 Administration of Estates (NI) act 1955.

-The rules of abatement are subject to any contrary intention shown in the will.
+The rules of abatement will not apply if a contrary intention is shown in the Will.

-Different abatement rules apply for IHT purposes where
+Different abatement rules apply for Inheritance Tax purposes where

 Rules of abatement